metarex-media/www-metarex-media/content/blog/2023-04-15-nab/index.md

 the show floor and conference on metadata you will find here at  our Metarex Resource.

-However, the best event we are inviting you to participate in will be Metarex project meeting at our backer Signiant's booth on the last day of the show Wednesday 19.
+However, the best event we are inviting you to participate in will be MetaRex project meeting at our backer Signiant's booth on the last day of the show Wednesday 19.
 Please come to W1713 to learn about new free software and standardization initiative which will make your life is much easy. **Metadata